HiptJo/active-connect/README.md

 - **Outbound Methods with Subscription Management**: Active-Connect provides outbound methods that automatically handle subscription management.
 Developers can easily send data to clients using the `@Outbound(...)` decorator.
 Subscribing clients receive updates whenever relevant data changes, optimizing data distribution and minimizing unnecessary network traffic.

 - **Integration Testing**: Active-Connect facilitates integration testing for both WebSocket and HTTP functionalities.
 Developers can thoroughly test the server-side implementation of their application's communication process, primarily using Jest and potentially other testing frameworks.
+Integration testing is also possible for HTTP methods, further ensuring the reliability of the application.

 - **Optimized Real-Time Updates**: Active-Connect's WebSocket-based communication reduces the need for frequent polling, resulting in more efficient API requests and real-time data updates.
 This optimization significantly improves the application's responsiveness and overall user experience.